Write your paper in 2 weeks

-Webinar 2 of 5 – Make your writing flow like water (and practice while writing your Materials / Methods)
+Zoom 2 of 5 – Make your writing flow like water (and practice while writing your Materials / Methods)

-Whether you’ve been speaking English since you were a child, or you learned it as an adult, the 5 techniques in this workshop will help you to write anything in a way that flows smoothly and logically, helping to ensure that your readers will be nodding in agreement.
+Whether you’ve been speaking English since you were a child, or you learned it as an adult, the 5 techniques in this Zoom will help you to write anything in a way that flows smoothly and logically, helping to ensure that your readers will be nodding in agreement.

-Webinar 3 of 5 – Craft a compelling Introduction in an hour
+Zoom 3 of 5 – Craft a compelling Introduction in an hour

 A major contributor to this is that they mistake their Introduction for a literature review, attempting to cover everything they’ve learned from the literature in it.